minlanyu/cs145-site/README.md

 - Instructor: Minlan Yu
 - Lecture time: T/TH 9:45-11am
-- Lecture location: 114 Western Ave 2112
+- Lecture location: TBD
 - Section time: Fridays 2-3pm every other week (available on demand for extension students).
 Please see the syllabus below on the actual dates for sections.
-- Section location: SEC 3.302 + 3.303
+- Section location: TBD
 - Minlan Office hour: Tue 11-12, SEC 4.415
+- TF:
-- TF Office Hours (click [here](https://calendar.google.com/calendar/u/0?cid=Y180OTE0MzVlN2QyOGZhNDVhNzE1MzkyZWFhZjBjYWYxNzE1N2RmYWIwM2U0NmQxNWNkMzgxMTgxMjQ3YzQ3MmVjQGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20) to access the OH Google Calendar):
+- TF Office Hours:
-   - Mon 7-8:30 pm, online at [zoom](https://harvard.zoom.us/j/98554819683?pwd=eGxLWWcwSXphTUhCY1ZBSm5reVpkUT09)
-   - Wed 8-9:30 pm, CS night in Winthrop Dining Hall
-   - Fri 3-4:30 pm, hybrid: in-person in SEC 3.302 + 3.303, online at [zoom](https://harvard.zoom.us/j/93088044871?pwd=VlBGNXB0S3pXU29tV1d6d2dDT1QxQT09)
-- TF: Vic Feng wfeng@g.harvard.edu, Alexander Pedersen pedersen@college.harvard.edu, Minghao Li minghaoli@g.harvard.edu
 - Prerequisite: There are no official prerequisites.
 Recommended prep: system programming at the level of CS 61.

 ## Textbook
 - This course covers both basic networking concepts and advanced cloud networking concepts.
-- For basic networking concepts, you can refer to the textbook (K&R): Computer Networking: A Top-Down Approach (7th edition), by Jim Kurose and Keith Ross.
+- For basic networking concepts, you can refer to the textbook (K&R): Computer Networking: A Top-Down Approach (7th edition or 8th edition), by Jim Kurose and Keith Ross.
 Earlier editions are fine.
-- An alternative book is Computer Networks: A Systems Approach (5th edition), by Larry Peterson and Bruce Davie.
+- An alternative book is Computer Networks: A Systems Approach, by Larry Peterson and Bruce Davie.
 You can find an online version [here](https://book.systemsapproach.org/).
 - For advanced topics of networking, please check out lecture notes and class slides.

 ## Coursework